rubyforgood/shelter-assist/README.md

 Be sure to edit this file as things change…

 ## Current mental model and direction of development:

+A Rescue is an organization made up of People who are Volunteers and/or Fosters.

 Anyone caring for an Animal is a Foster.
 Fosters must have a Home.
 Animals must have a Home.